nhsconnect/gpconnect-appointment-checker/README.md

 ## Build and run

-Create a blank database in postgres, then build and run the docker database image to patch the database, replacing the `PG_` variables with your postgres database connection details:
+Create a blank database in postgres, then build and run the docker database image to patch your blank database, replacing the `PG_` variables with your postgres database connection details:

 ```
 cd database